ranakhaled75/Hr-analysis/README.md

 🛠️ Technologies Used
 Tableau – for interactive data visualization

-Excel / CSV – for data preparation (assumed source)
+Excel – for data preparation